 “The band are looking forward to our appearance at the iconic Royal Albert Hall with The Buzzcocks and The Skids.
 From the tiny Roxy Club in 1977 to the prestigious Royal Albert Hall in 2019, it’s been quite a journey!” – Pauline Murray, singer Penetration

-One of the first punk bands to move in a new wave direction, this brought them their greatest success with the hit single ‘Come Into The Open,’ before Pauline Murray left to pursue a solo career.
+One of the first punk bands to move in a new wave direction, this brought them their most tremendous success with the hit single ‘Come Into The Open,’ before Pauline Murray left to pursue a solo career.